Widgets

 widget.compose.json

 The widget.compose.json file contains the definition of your widget.
-Here, you can define the name, settings, height and API of the widget:
+Here, you can define the name, settings, height, transparent and API properties of the widget:

 /widgets/<widgetId>/widget.compose.json